Fullerton Lawyer for the Defense of Murder

-Orange County homicide defense attorney Lauren K. Johnson knows that there are a variety of legal defenses she can present in any murder or manslaughter case.
+Orange County homicide defense attorney Ms. Johnson-Norris knows that there are a variety of legal defenses she can present in any murder or manslaughter case.
 Some of these might include self-defense, defense of others, killing by accident, false or coerced confessions, mistaken identification, evidence obtained in an illegal search or seizure, and even the insanity defense.

 If you’ve been charged with murder or manslaughter, call the Johnson Criminal Law Group today at (949) 622-5522.
 She has successfully earned a reputation in the Fullerton community as an outstanding advocate for her clients, with the knowledge and experience that get results.